In business, diversity is not just a word: it is a reality.

 Many recent analyses have documented how leadership diversity is financially beneficial long-term for companies.
 A study performed by the Boston Consulting Group (BCG) found that diversity increases the bottom line for companies, stating that "increasing the diversity of leadership teams leads to more and better innovation and improved financial performance."
 Another study also found that by hiring women for upper management positions profits increased and mission-related objectives - such as eliminating poverty, hunger, and tackling climate change - were more effectively accomplished.
 Companies that have more diverse management teams have 19% higher revenue due to innovation.

 Diversity in background challenges all members of the group to constantly evaluate and reevaluate, to continue innovating and improving based on what's fair and right for all stakeholders.
-MBA programs that are diverse produce business leaders who are better prepared to lead mission-driven companies and initiatives for the 21st century.
+MBA programs that are diverse produce business leaders who are better prepared to lead mission-driven companies and sustainable business initiatives for the 21st century.

 The Bard Case Study